magento/merchdocs/src/cms/widget-new-products-list.md

 ## Step 1: Set the date range for each product

 {:.bs-callout-info}
-For Magento Commerce customers, see [Scheduling an Update]({% link cms/content-staging-scheduled-update.md %}) and then continue to the Step 2 of this manual.
+For Magento Commerce customers, see [Scheduling an Update]({% link cms/content-staging-scheduled-update.md %}) and then continue to the Step 2 on this page.

 To make a product appear in the list by date range, the _New From_ dates must be entered in the product.
 The product then appears in the New Products list during the date range specified.